 Here are a few reasons how First Aid training benefits you and your company for an employer.

-In the event of an accident would you ignore it?
+In the event of an accident, would you ignore it?
 Most people who would say no wouldn’t have the knowledge or confidence to help in the situation even if they wanted to.
 A First Aid Training course will give you the know-how to step forward and take control of a situation and treat a casualty.
 The Emergency First Aid, First Aid Requalification and First Aid at Work courses all provide you with knowledge on how to deal with a range of illnesses and injuries.
-By having this knowledge, you will feel much more willing to help when an accident occurs, without the fear of becoming a hindrance or applying first aid incorrectly.
+By having this knowledge, you will feel much more willing to help when an accident occurs, without the fear of becoming a hindrance or misapplying first aid.

-The faster you attend to a casualty in a critical condition the more chance you have of saving them.
-By attending to someone who is choking, unresponsive or critically bleeding early the effects of your treatment will be much more effective.
-First Aid Courses will teach you how to administer CPR and also how to use an AED or defibrillator; by knowing how to do this helps you keep the casualty alive until the emergency services arrive.
+The faster you attend to a casualty in a critical condition, the more chance you have of saving them.
+By attending to someone who is choking, unresponsive or critically bleeding early, the effects of your treatment will be much more effective.
+First Aid Courses will teach you how to administer CPR and also how to use an AED or defibrillator; knowing how to do this helps you keep the casualty alive until the emergency services arrive.

 A hasty response to an accident before the medical professionals arrive can not only save a life.
 Acting quickly can also shorten the healing time of the patient.
 The quicker the employee recovers, the quicker they can get back to work.

 It isn’t just the workplace in which First Aid training is predominant.
 Employees will have their newfound skills for the rest of their lives.
 They may need to administer their skills to their family, friends or the general public in the future.
 The course can be refreshed every three years, so all the knowledge is up to date.
 Also, the qualification will look great to future employers.
 First Aid is a life skill and can be an excellent addition to your CV.